A Pairing Made in Sustainable Heaven!

 Some of these practices include dry farming, not spraying the grapes with anything except organic compounds or preparations (depending on farming practice) and hand-harvesting.

-We will do a whole post on dry farming soon (also I’ll be speaking on it at the Women in Wine Expo in May in Georgia so if you are a woman working in wine, check it out) this is a general overview of how dry farming works.
+We will do a whole post on dry farming soon, this is a general overview of how dry farming works.
 Most simply, a farmer doesn’t water or irrigate their vines at all.
 This causes the vines to root deeper in the soil, adding complexity to the wine and making them stronger and more resistant to drought long-term.
 The ecological impact of this is obvious, as using less fresh water is increasingly important with global warming, especially in the new world zones that are heating up at rapid speeds.

 Conventional winemakers have been known to spray chemicals like the ones in round-up on their vines, as well as different fungicides and other chemicals I can’t imagine anyone really wants in their bodies.
 Natural winemakers either practice organic farming, meaning they only spray with organic compounds, or biodynamic farming, where the vines are sprayed with preparations that are created from compost made on the farm and create an ecosystem around the vines.